smartarch/paper-meta-modeling-with-ai-agents/README.md

-These are companion material for the paper "TODO".
+These are companion materials for the paper "TODO".